SpaceX astronauts' entire special mission is on its way home after a week of delay

-The mission, called AX-1, was brokered by a startup based in Houston, Texas Axiom Space
+This mission was done by a startup based in Houston, Texas Axiom Space

-which books rocket flights, provides all necessary training, and coordinates flights to the International Space Station for those who can afford them.
+.
+The company books rocket flights, provides all the necessary training, and coordinates flights to the International Space Station for anyone who can afford them — and it hopes this will be the first of many to come.
+There are four crew members on this flight – Michael Lopez Alegria, a former NASA astronaut turned Axiom employee who is leading the mission; and three customers paying the price: Israeli businessman Eitan Step; Canadian investor Mark Pathy; Ohio real estate magnate Larry Connor.

-The four crew members – Michael Lopez Allegria, a former NASA astronaut turned Axiom employee who leads the mission; Israeli businessman Eitan Stibi.
-Canadian investor Mark Pathy; Ohio real estate mogul Larry Connor left the space station aboard the SpaceX Crew Dragon capsule on Sunday at 9:10 p.m.
-EDT.
-But as has already happened so often with this mission, there was another delay, as the capsule departed 15 minutes later than its original planned departure time of 8:55 PM EST, as the capsule’s occupants dealt with minor communications issues.
+The return of the spray is the most dangerous extension of the mission.
+The Crew Dragon capsule was traveling at over 17,000 miles per hour, and when the final stage of its descent began, the outside of the Crew Dragon capsule heated to about 3,500 degrees Fahrenheit as it sliced through the thickest part of Earth’s atmosphere.
+Inside the spacecraft’s cabin, the passengers were protected by a heat shield and the temperature must remain below 85 degrees Fahrenheit.

-They will spend one free day flying through orbit before re-entering the atmosphere and parachuting to a landing gear off the coast of Florida around 1 p.m.
-ET on Monday.
+The Crew Dragon then deployed groups of parachutes as it descended toward the Atlantic Ocean.
+Rescue crews are now waiting near the rescue site to tow the spacecraft from the ocean onto a special boat called the Dragon’s Nest, where final safety checks will be conducted before the crew disembarks.

-During the first 12 days on the space station, the group adhered to a strict schedule, which included about 14 hours per day of activities, including scientific reseach
+During their first days on the space station, the group adhered to a strict schedule, which included about 14 hours a day of activities, including scientific reseach

 that was